 - ✓ The global economy is recovering from the deepest and most synchronized recession since the 1930s. - ✓ The Canadian recovery is underway, reflecting the extraordinary measures in Canada's Economic Action Plan and Canada's solid economic fundamentals. - ✓ Canada has posted the strongest employment growth among Group of Seven (G-7) countries since mid-2009, recouping more than all the jobs lost during the recession. - ✓ The Department of Finance conducted a survey of private sector economists in early March 2011.
-On March 11, economists met with the Minister of Finance to discuss the economic forecast from the survey as well as the risks associated with that forecast. - ✓ Private sector economists expect real gross domestic product (GDP) growth of 2.9 per cent in 2011, up from 2.5 per cent in the October 2010 Update of Economic and Fiscal Projections. - ✓ Economists now expect the level of nominal GDP-the broadest single measure of the tax base-to be over \$20 billion higher, on average, over the forecast period than at the time of the October Update. - ✓ Private sector economists are of the view that risks to the economic outlook are broadly balanced. - ✓ Economists see the prospects for stronger global growth, particularly in the U.S., and the net benefits of higher commodity prices for the Canadian economy as key factors that could lead to an improvement in the outlook, particularly for nominal GDP. - ✓ However, economists consider sovereign debt issues in Europe and the potential for higher and volatile oil prices-and their implications for global growth and inflation-as key downside risks to the outlook.
-Moreover, the catastrophic earthquake and tsunami that struck Japan on March 11 could weigh on the global recovery. - ✓ The Government has adjusted downward the private sector forecast for nominal GDP for budget planning purposes by \$10 billion in each year of the forecast.
-This adjustment for risk reflects the remaining uncertainties surrounding the global economic outlook.
+On March 11, economists met with the Minister of Finance to discuss the economic forecast from the survey as well as the risks associated with that forecast. - ✓ At the time of Budget 2011, private sector economists expected real gross domestic product (GDP) growth of 2.9 per cent in 2011, up from 2.5 per cent in the October 2010 Update of Economic and Fiscal Projections. - ✓ Economists expected the level of nominal GDP-the broadest single measure of the tax base-to be over \$20 billion higher, on average, over the forecast period than at the time of the October Update. - ✓ Private sector economists were of the view that risks to the economic outlook were broadly balanced. - ✓ Economists saw the prospects for stronger global growth, particularly in the U.S., and the net benefits of higher commodity prices for the Canadian economy as key factors that could lead to an improvement in the outlook, particularly for nominal GDP. - ✓ However, economists considered sovereign debt issues in Europe and the potential for higher and volatile oil prices-and their implications for global growth and inflation-as key downside risks to the outlook.
+Moreover, the catastrophic earthquake and tsunami that struck Japan on March 11 were thought then to possibly weigh on the global recovery. - ✓ On May 31, economists met with the Minister of Finance to discuss economic developments since the March survey as well as current risks to the outlook. - ✓ The economists continue to see the average forecast from the March 2011 survey as a reasonable basis for fiscal planning.